How to make (or break) a habit in 3 simple steps

 Often we can feel that we’re stuck with our habits.
 But as it turns out, habits are much less complicated and more changeable than we think.

-In his book The Power of Habit, Pulitzer Prize–winning journalist Charles Duhigg breaks down the process of habits into three steps, based on his extensive research into behavioral science:
+In his book The Power of Habit, Pulitzer Prize–winning journalist Charles Duhigg breaks down the process of habits into three steps, based on his extensive research into behavioural science:

 So habits are simply learned behaviours that we continue because we like how they make us feel.
 If you consider that we form habits by repetition, just like learning to drive a car, it makes sense that we can’t unlearn them.
 Reaching for a biscuit with your cuppa is no more unlearnable than forgetting how to steer, indicate and check your mirrors.